Setting up a record-keeping system

 Start by listing different types of documents you have for your business.
 Some common examples include:

-- State and federal tax forms and returns
+- State and federal tax forms, returns, supplemental information

 - Employee names, addresses, and contact information